Skip to content

 updateHeight(child);

-// Return the root of the subtree after rotation
+// Return root node of subtree after rotation

 return child;